 - to advise Senate on the development of policies and guidelines relating to teaching and research ethics

 - to advise Senate on the development, publication and review of criteria to be applied to research sponsorship

 - to promote and monitor good practice relating to ethical considerations and maintaining academic integrity within the institution

 - to formulate institutional responses to national and international developments relating to teaching and research ethics

-- to consider any matters referred to the Committee by Council, Senate, the Research Committee, Boards of Studies, Departments/the School of Management and individual members of staff
+- to consider any matters referred to the Committee by Council, Senate, the Research and Knowledge Exchange Committee, Boards of Studies, Departments/the School of Management and individual members of staff